You have likely heard someone referred to as “toxic” before, this means they are exhibiting toxic traits.

-What are some toxic traits to look out for in others, and do you exhibit some of them yourselves?
+What are some toxic traits to look out for in others, and do you exhibit some of them yourself?

 Some of these answers might surprise you, but let’s start with the five signs to watch out for when it comes to unhealthy behavior.

 Increasing negativity and pessimism

 They are the ones who point out everything that might go wrong, and not in a helpful way.

 The next question is, are you the one sabotaging yourself with this harmful way of thinking?

-If you are always thinking about what you have to lose, start asking what you might gain!
+If you are always thinking about what you have to lose, ask what you might gain!

 Frances McIntosh from Intentional Coaching LLC advocates having a literal conversation with your negative thoughts to offset them:

 “Let your internal voice say, ‘I’m recognizing a negative thought; it’s a story I’m telling myself, and it’s not true.’”

 Make a list if it helps to see it on paper, but you are the only person who can set yourself up for success as early as the thought appears.

-Lying and engaging in manipulation
+Lying and engaging in manipulation is a toxic trait

 If you have started going down this path, you might want to ask yourself why you feel the need to lie.